ExcelliumSA/WebCryptographyAPI-Study/README.md

 ## Public instance

-The lab is automatically deployed via the [Github page feature](https://pages.github.com/) at each commit on the `main` branch on
+The lab is automatically deployed via the [Github page feature](https://pages.github.com/), on every commit on the `main` branch, on the following URL:

 https://excelliumsa.github.io/WebCryptographyAPI-Study/